-From the menu on the left-hand side, select Global Profiles $\rightarrow$ Topology Hiding.
+From the menu on the left-hand side, select Global Profiles -> Topology Hiding.

-Select Add button to enter Profile Name: SP4 To SMVM.
+- Select default in Topology Hiding Profiles. - Click Clone. - Enter Clone Name: SP4 To SMVM and click Finish (not shown). - Select SP4\To\SMVM in Topology Hiding Profiles and click Edit button to modify as below:

-- For the Header Request-Line,
+For the Header Request-Line,

 - In the Criteria column select IP/Domain

 - In the Replace Action column select: Overwrite

 - In the Overwrite Value column: bvwdev.com

-- For the Header To,
+For the Header To.

 - In the Criteria column select IP/Domain

 - In the Replace Action column select: Overwrite

 - In the Overwrite Value column: bvwdev.com

-- For the Header From,
+For the Header From.

-- In the Criteria column select IP/Domain

-- In the Replace Action column select: OverwriteIn the Overwrite Value column: bvwdev.com
+- In the Criteria column select IP/Domain - In the Replace Action column select: OverwriteIn the Overwrite Value column: bvwdev.com